Awesome Atlanta Parent: Rob Roseman, co-founder of Kickstart Reading

 AP: So how does Kickstart Reading work?

-RR: Parents can go on the website and get three videos for free if they want to try it.
-Then you pay $20 to view all the videos on the site.
-Right now there are 31 and Lauren continues to add more.
-You buy the videos and you have them for life.
+RR: Parents can go on the website and subscribe to watch all the videos for $7 per month, or $42 for the year (50% off).
+To make the experience more customizable for the kids, parents can choose the “make it personal” option.
+With that, they get lifetime access plus two videos with their kid’s name and picture.
 We like to say it’s for kids ages 3-6.
 It’s probably more like 3.5 to 6.
 We don’t want to exclude people.
 If it’s too easy, that builds confidence.
 My son Brooks is 3.5 and he enjoys the videos.
 Lauren says it gets them ready for reading.

 AP: How is Kickstart Reading different from other reading websites?